NeLy-EPFL/LiftPose3D/README.md

 ```1_DLC_to_DF3D_convert.ipynb``` - this converts the DeepLabCut predictions into DeepFly3D format.
 You must run this before you proceed with the pipeline.

 The rest of the scripts follow the same protocol as in the above example.
+When training, use the option ```--noise std```, to add a Gaussian noise with standard deviation std during training.
+Adding this option is essential to coarse-grain our network to work with data that has lower resolution than the training dataset.
+As a rule of thumb, std should be equal to the ratio between the high and low resolution datasets.